-While the profile of the Au Pair has changes in recent years in the UK (increasingly Au Pairs come from all parts of Eastern Europe, as well as from France, Spain and Italy), the role of the Au Pair hasn't fundamentally changed.
+While the profile of the Au Pair has changes in recent years in the UK (increasingly Au Pairs come from all parts of Eastern Europe, as well as from Germany, France, Spain and Italy), the role of the Au Pair hasn't fundamentally changed.
 Arguably, more families in the UK make use of the Au Pair programme than a decade ago or longer.

 But what should be clear is the Au Pair is not a domestic worker, or domestic servant.